Pat McGrath (make-up artist): Recognition

+McGrath has also regularly appeared in the Top 10 of the Powerlist, highlighting the most influential Black British people across a number of industries.

 Artistry

 According to Vogue (2007), McGrath is known for her unique, adventurous, and innovative make-up techniques which include using her hands as opposed to brushes.
-She has a talent for using bold hues and material experimentation ranging from feathers to ornaments.
-McGrath is limitless, a mindset that enables her boundless creativity and diverse range of looks.
+She uses bold colour shades and experiments with materials ranging from feathers to ornaments.
+Her experiments result in a novel and diverse range of looks.
+As a result, she is considered to have re-introduced old make-up ideas and developed new ones.

-Her art lies within the reinvention of makeup and experimentation.
-Her innovative and intuitive outlook to life help create the vibrant and legendary looks we see throughout numerous catwalks and fashion shows.